 - Be a graduate of a state approved, ACEN Associate Degree/Diploma Nursing Program.

-- Have a current RN license
+- Have a current US RN license

 - Second Year ASN students may be accepted but enrollment is contingent upon passage of the RN licensure examination.